 - What To Do If Someone Sues You After An Accident

 - Contact An Attorney For Help

-Should I Sue After A Car Accident?
+Should You Sue After A Car Accident?

 If you’ve filed an insurance claim that was denied, were offered an especially low settlement, and/or the insurance company refuses to negotiate, you might consider legal action.

-If the other driver doesn’t have insurance, you may have no choice to initiate a lawsuit.
+If the other driver doesn’t have insurance, you may have no choice but to initiate a lawsuit.
 Most lawyers don’t recommend this because people without insurance may not have any assets to take.
 This means that even if you win a case, the other person has no money to take for compensation.
 In these cases, it is usually better to file a claim with your own uninsured motorist insurance policy (if you have one).